 To skip using BlackBerry Link, simply copy your files from your BlackBerry to your Mac or PC.
 Just plug in your BlackBerry, open up your file explorer on your computer, find the pictures, music, and video directories on your BlackBerry (by default on the SD card, but be sure to check the separate device storage), copy the directories, and paste them somewhere readily accessible on your computer.
 From there you can move the files to where iTunes can sync up with them appropriately.

-Now comes the easy part - getting everything from iTunes onto your shiny new iPhone 6s, iPhone 6s Plus, or whatever other iOS device you've picked up.
+Now comes the easy part - getting everything from iTunes onto your shiny new iPhone.
 The set-up process is largely unchanged from previous generations, which we've run through before here.
-If you've got iTunes, Outlook, and iPhoto hooked up to the data you've pulled down from your BlackBerry, this should be easy-peasy.
+If you've got iTunes, Outlook, and Photos hooked up to the data you've pulled down from your BlackBerry, this should be easy-peasy.

 - Download and install iTunes if you haven't already.
 You'll also need to sign up for an Apple ID if you don't have one.

-- Ensure iTunes has scanned and registers as much of your media to transfer as possible.
+- Ensure iTunes has scanned and registered as much of your media to transfer as possible.

 - Power on your new iPhone, and log in with your Apple ID.